PhD Stanford University

 Dr. Emmerson’s research focuses on medieval apocalypticism and its representation in art, drama, and visionary poetry.
-He has published seven books, including Antichrist in the Middle Ages: A Study of Medieval Apocalypticism, Art, and Literature (1981), The Apocalyptic Imagination in Medieval Literature (1992, with Ronald B. Herzman), and The Apocalypse in the Middle Ages (1993, with Bernard McGinn).
+He has published nine books, including Antichrist in the Middle Ages: A Study of Medieval Apocalypticism, Art, and Literature (1981), The Apocalyptic Imagination in Medieval Literature (1992, with Ronald B. Herzman), and The Apocalypse in the Middle Ages (1993, with Bernard McGinn).
 He has authored more than fifty articles, many studying word-image relationships in medieval illustrated manuscripts.
 Recent essays include “On the Threshold of the Last Days: Negotiating Image and Word in the Apocalypse of Jean de Berry,” in Exploring the Threshold of Medieval Visual Culture (2012); “Visualizing the Visionary: John in his Apocalypse,” in Looking Beyond: Visions, Dreams and Insights in Medieval Art and Thought (2010); “Framing the Apocalypse: The Performance of John’s Life in the Trinity Apocalypse,” in Visualizing Medieval Performance (2008); “Visualizing the Vernacular: Middle English in Early Fourteenth-Century Bilingual and Trilingual Manuscript Illustrations,” in Studies in Manuscript Illumination: A Tribute to Lucy Freeman Sandler (2008); “A ‘Large Order of the Whole’: Intertextuality and Interpictoriality in the Hours of Isabella Stuart,” Studies in Iconography (2007); and “The Representation of Antichrist in Hildegard of Bingen’s Scivias: Image, Word, Commentary, and Visionary Experience,” Gesta (2002).

 Dr. Emmerson’s book studying the seven-hundred year history of medieval Apocalypse manuscripts, Apocalypse Illuminated: The Visual Exegesis of Revelation in Medieval Manuscripts, was published by Pennsylvania State University Press in 2018.
 His commentary on the Apocalypse of Jean, duc de Berry, an illustrated manuscript held by the Pierpont Morgan Library, was published in 2020 by Mueller und Schindler.
 In 2021 his commentary on another Apocalypse manuscript, British Library Additional 38121, was published by Moleiro as The Picture Book Life of St. John and the Apocalypse.
 His colleagues, students, and friends have recently published a volume of essays in his honor as Tributes to Richard K. Emmerson: Crossing Medieval Disciplines (Brepols, 2021).